 Interestingly, a couple of other companies that make talcum powder products have already been held liable for cases of mesothelioma allegedly resulting from the use of their asbestos-contaminated products:

 - Whittaker, Clark & Daniels was ordered by a Los Angeles jury to pay $5.4 million due to man who reportedly developed mesothelioma after using the company’s baby powder in his dad’s barbershops for years.

 - Colgate-Palmolive was ordered to $13 million to a woman who developed mesothelioma after she was exposed to the company’s talc powder, 20 percent of which is alleged to have contained asbestos fibers.

 The Amaro Law Firm is currently investigating whether if J&J’s baby powder has contributed to cases of mesothelioma.
 If you have been diagnosed with ovarian cancer, lung cancer, or mesothelioma after exposure to J&J talcum powder, don’t hesitate to contact us to find out more about your legal options for recovery and justice.

 Contact the Trusted Talcum Powder Lawyers at the Amaro Law Firm for Answers & Exceptional Advocacy

 The experienced product liability attorneys at the Amaro Law Firm can help you pursue all available legal remedies if you or a loved one has developed cancer after exposure to talcum powder.

 Call (877) 892-2797 or email our firm for your FREE consultation and crucial information regarding how to proceed.
-Our lawyers are ready to help you navigate the road ahead – and to work relentlessly to maximize your financial recovery.
+Our lawyers are ready to help you navigate the road ahead.

 The Amaro Law Firm’s 5-star ratings on Google and Facebook, along with glowing testimonials from former clients, speak to our record of extraordinary representation and success in dangerous product cases.